yamankatby/firebase-extensions/packages/firestore-one-to-one/README.md

 This extension will operate with the following project IAM roles:

-* datastore.user (Reason: Allows this extension to access Cloud Firestore to read from the source document and write to the target document.)
+* datastore.user (Reason: Allows this extension to access Cloud Firestore to read/write documents in the A and B collections.)